zenorocha/liferay-learn/docs/commerce/2.x/en/account-management/using-organizations-to-create-a-sales-network.md

 ![There are several Organization Roles available out of the box.](./using-organizations-to-create-a-sales-network/images/02.png)

 Assigning a collection of permissions to each role defines that role's access within Liferay Commerce (which can then be applied to users).
-Some examples of Permissions include: view sub-Organizations (for example, Regions), account data or order history; manage orders, and assign Roles.
+Some examples of permissions include: view sub-organizations (for example, Regions), account data or order history; manage orders, and assign Roles.
 For more on Permissions, see [Defining Role Permissions](https://help.liferay.com/hc/en-us/articles/360018174391-Defining-Role-Permissions).

 ![Each role can have permissions defined for it.](./using-organizations-to-create-a-sales-network/images/03.png)